man who feels pain in front of the leg of cruralgia type

 Without going into details (if you're interested, it's by here), imaging results are not always representative of what is actually observed.

-Thus, a hernia may be present without however explaining the cause of your symptoms.
-It is for this reason that the diagnosis of cruralgia should ideally be issued by a qualified professional (and not your co-worker who had similar pain 2 years ago!).
+Thus, a hernia may be present without explaining the cause of your symptoms.
+This is why the diagnosis of cruralgia should ideally be made by a qualified professional (and not your work colleague who had similar pain 2 years ago!).

-Well, your doctor may have diagnosed you with cruralgia.
-Maybe she's even chronic at this point.
-Or, that you seem to have all the signs and symptoms consistent with this diagnosis.
+If you are reading this, your doctor may have diagnosed you with cruralgia.
+Maybe it's even chronic at this point.

 To offer a more precise prognosis over time, you must first know the exact cause of your problem.
-For example, a herniated disc mass compressing the L3 root and consistent with the clinical picture will be more complex to treat than mild symptomatic foraminal osteoarthritis.
+For example, a herniated disc massive compressing the L3 root and consistent with the clinical picture will be more complex to treat than a slight lumbar arthritis.

 Note: If your cruralgia is chronic, it would be interesting to learn about the psychosocial factors responsible for chronic pain.